3DFin/dendromatics/README.rst

     # adding the normalized heights to the point cloud
     coords = np.append(coords, np.expand_dims(z0_values, axis = 1), 1)

-If the point cloud is noisy, you might want to denoise it first before generating the DTM
+If the point cloud is noisy, you might want to denoise it first before generating the DTM.

 .. code-block:: python